homerhanumat/tigerstats/cran-comments.md

 Package tigerstats 0.2 passed check on linux platform, current release of R, with only the maintainer Note.
-Package was checked with devtools::winbuild(), and on current R release passed with the maintainer Note; on dev-version there were no Notes.
+Package was checked with devtools::build_win(), and on current R release passed with the maintainer Note; on dev-version there were no Notes.